Let's Get Started

 How Can You Use an SBA Loan?

 One of the major characteristics of SBA-guaranteed loans that make these loans desirable for small business owners is the flexibility offered while utilizing the funds.
-From investment capital and disaster relief to loans for startup or expansion, owners use the SBA-backed financing for a variety of business initiatives.
+From investment capital and disaster relief to loans for startup or expansion, owners use SBA-backed financing for a variety of business initiatives.

 For example, imagine a small business that has some debt, but the owner wants to expand in order to supply more customers and pick up more clients to earn more revenue.
-These kinds of short-term debts, like money owed to vendors or credit card debt, shouldn’t have to limit the capabilities to grow a business.
-In these types of situations, SMEs often utilize sba-guaranteed loans to refinance their debts and invest into their business.
+These kinds of short-term debts, like money owed to vendors or credit card debt, shouldn't have to limit the capabilities to grow a business.
+In these types of situations, SMEs often utilize SBA-guaranteed loans to refinance their debts and invest in their business.
 Through refinancing, businesses have the opportunity to adjust their payments and make their operating costs more manageable over time.

 Because of the variety of loan programs and the range of uses for the different loan products, business owners use SBA small business loans for all sorts of business expenses.
 Some of the most popular uses for SBA loans for small businesses are acquisition financing, debt consolidation, equipment refinancing, working capital, business expansion, and partner buyouts.